 All in all, it’s not necessarily a big problem as the strange sentences don’t show up too often.
 And even when they do, they can still help you understand the language better, and if nothing else, make you laugh.
 Still, it can feel a bit odd learning sentences that you’ll never use in real life.

 All that said, Duolingo does one thing better than any other platform.
 They get you to actually study every day.
 That’s really the most important thing.
 After all, the best course is the one you use.

 Their lessons are so fast and easy that it can be difficult to come up with an excuse not to put in your daily study time.
 They reward users with streaks, experience points, badges, and more.
 All of which may sound silly, but can definitely stop people from skipping their lessons.

 Despite the fact that there are a lot of things that I don’t love about Duolingo, it’s a pretty good resource to get started with, especially since it’s free to use.

 There is a Pro plan which costs $9.99 per month, but most people wouldn’t feel the need to upgrade unless they want to support Duolingo’s mission.

 Rosetta Stone is much older than Duolingo, having initially been released in the ’90s before going on to become a household name.

-Rosetta Stone operates on the premise that young children learn a language from only being immersed in it, without any translations or being told how the language works, and you should as well.
+Rosetta Stone seems to operate on the premise that, since young children learn a language just from being immersed in it, without any translations or being told how the language works, you should too.

 I strongly disagree with this idea.
 Adults are much different than children and therefore learn languages in a different manner.
-By trying to teach a language as if you’re a child, I think a lot gets lost, is poorly understood, and in general, is much less efficient.
+By trying to teach a language to an adult as if they’re a child, I think a lot of information gets lost, is poorly understood, and that learning is much less efficient in general.